Group-49-MAD-0610/Excelerate_Hub/README.md

 <div align="center">
 **⭐ Star this repository if you find it helpful!**

-Made with ❤️ by [James Vashiri](https://github.com/vashirij) and contributors
+Made with ❤️ by [James Vashiri](https://github.com/vashirij) and moderators
 </div>

 ---